igor110055/TradingBot-Binance-Trading-Bot/README.md

 # Features

--trade with multples cryptos simultaneusly
+-trade with multple cryptos simultaneusly

 -Based on RSI and IA Algorithms